nyh3/CG2111A/README.md

 gcc alextestultra-pi.cpp serial.cpp serialize.cpp -pthread -o alextestultra-pi

-WASD to move, Z to stop, 1 to get colour, 2 to get stats, 3 to clear stats, q to quit
+WASD to move, e to move 2 cm forward, Z to stop, 1 to get colour, 2 to get stats, 3 to clear stats, q to quit